 Children hear more than we give them credit for.
 Just ask any parent who has accidentally let out a swear word while driving in traffic.
-So what should we be saying to our kids every day?
-Chances are you’re already telling them these things, but here’s our list of what all kids need to hear.
+We know what we shouldn’t be saying around them, but what should we be saying to our kids every day?

 Please, take the time to read this and remind yourself that you are doing everything right, even if you sometimes drop the F bomb at the wrong time.